 People seen face-to-face by mental health and addiction services in New Zealand

-By ethnicity and sex, year ended June 2012
+By age group and sex, year ended June 2016

 A face-to-face contact is when both a client and mental health professional are physically present at some time during an activity.
 Care co-ordination activities, contact with family/whanau, written correspondence, seclusion, telephone calls, text messages and social media contacts/e-therapy have been excluded from this count.